 Move from theory to practice

 Do you know the ZPD for all of your students?
 In my last post, I explained that the best ways to determine ZPD are classroom and interim assessment.
 If your school didn’t administer MAP® Growth™ remotely this fall, no problem!
 There is still a lot you can do, especially with formative assessment.
 I encourage you to begin exploring what you know about your students so far and how you can set specific goals for incorporating ZPD-informed scaffolding into your practice.
-In my next post, I’ll explore special considerations for teaching during COVID-19.

 This is the second post in a series on using ZPD to inform instruction.
 Read the introductory post.